ES0R/mlops_project/README.md

 ## Docker

-To build the docker image use the following command:
+To build the docker image to train the model in `train_model.py` use the following command:

 `docker build -f dockerfiles/train_model.dockerfile . -t trainer:latest`